Is Homeschool Gym Class a Challenge?

 JOKERS: Kid’s choice!

 Kids really benefit from the social aspect of physical education, so if it works into your schedule, have them coordinate their sessions with other students via Zoom.
-It’s a great way to stay connected to peers, reduce anxiety, and help boost mental health.
+You can also find other local homeschool groups, families, or organizations to join for regular activities.
+It’s a great way to stay connected to peers, reduce anxiety, and help boost mental health along with physical activity.

-Here are a few more ideas to try:
+Here are a few more homeschool gym class ideas to try:

 Pretend Kayak Races